How to Play Texas Hold’em: A Beginner’s Guide

 All in

-A common poker tournament strategy is to do this when bluffing – the golden rule is to keep your ‘poker face’ at this crucial moment.
+As a common poker tournament strategy, this move is often used to bluff.
+The golden rule?
+Keep your ‘poker face’ at this crucial moment.
 Once you’ve made this move, other players can call this all in raise with whatever chips they have, even if they don’t have the same amount as you.

-Players with a higher total of chips than us could:
+Players with a higher total of chips than we could:

 A high-risk but essential Texas Hold’em strategy, the all-in is always something to keep, ready-to-use, in the back of your mind.